Come Taste the Band

 Come Taste the Band is the tenth studio album by English rock band Deep Purple, released on 7 November 1975.
 It was co-produced and engineered by the band and longtime associate Martin Birch.
 Musically, the record shows stronger funk influences than their previous albums.

 It was the last studio record Deep Purple made prior to their initial disbandment in 1976, and thus the only studio album by the band's Mark IV line-up, with Tommy Bolin on guitar, and the last of three albums to feature David Coverdale on lead vocals and Glenn Hughes on bass guitar/vocals.
-It is also the band's only studio album to feature neither vocalist Ian Gillan nor guitarist Ritchie Blackmore, with every other album featuring at least one of the two.
+It is also the band's only studio album without vocalist Ian Gillan or guitarist Ritchie Blackmore, with every other album featuring at least one of the two.

 Come Taste the Band was commercially less successful than the previous Deep Purple albums, and it was among the lowest in the American market compared to the band's 1970s albums.
 In the UK, the album peaked at number 19, and it reached #43 in the US.
 However, it received favorable reviews, and the band's stylistic renewal was praised.
 The album's reputation has been mixed.
 Members of Mark IV have questioned the extent to which that line-up can be called Deep Purple.

 Background

 In the mid-1970s, Deep Purple was one of the best-known rock bands in the world.
 However the group personnel and atmosphere had changed over time.
 Musically, their approach shifted from heavy rock to blues, funk, and soul.
-Guitarist Richie Blackmore was heavily against the idea of incorporating the latter two musical elements, resulting in him departing the group and forming his own band, Rainbow, in 1975, with speculations that Deep Purple would break up indefinitely.
+Guitarist Ritchie Blackmore was heavily against the idea of incorporating the latter two musical elements, resulting in him departing the group and forming his own band, Rainbow, in 1975, with speculations that Deep Purple would break up indefinitely.
 Singer David Coverdale remarked that Blackmore invited him to join Rainbow, but that he thought it was uncomfortable and inappropriate.
 Blackmore did not take the refusal well.

 Original members Jon Lord (organ) and Ian Paice (drums) intended to disband the group.
 But Coverdale and Glenn Hughes (bass) persuaded them to continue and hold auditions for a new guitarist, feeling that the band was not ready to give up after only a few years' success.
 The management was very supportive of the band's decision to continue.
 Coverdale suggested changing the name to "Purple" or "Good Company", but the others disagreed.
 According to Coverdale and Lord, the main reason for the band's decision to continue was the money.